wabbajack-tools/ussedp/README.md

 #7: `gksu`

+If you know how to install with your pakage manager in the terminal just do like normal and copy past this `git dotnet-sdk wget 7z rsync zenity gksu`

 ## **Installaton/ Usage**

 **Step 1**: Download the fork ether with `git clone https://github.com/KCkingcollin/ussedp` (In the **terminal**) or **Click** [**HERE**](https://github.com/KCkingcollin/ussedp/archive/refs/heads/linux-main.zip) to **download** the zip file and just **extract** the files somewhere on your computer